Subaru-PFS/dev_2ddrp/README.md

 3. Cluster Code: Code to analyze many images in an automatic manner on Princeton clusters

 4. Presentations and reports
-4.1.
-2DPipeline: Poster for collaboration meeting in Japan, December 2017 4.2.
-PresentationMondayMeeting: Presentation for astronomical data group at Princeton, June 18 2018 4.3.
+- 4.1.
+2DPipeline: Poster for collaboration meeting in Japan, December 2017
+- 4.2.
+PresentationMondayMeeting: Presentation for astronomical data group at Princeton, June 18 2018
+- 4.3 interim-report-status.pdf: Interim report on the status of 2D PSF modeling, July 5, 2018
+- 4.3.
 Caplar_New_Directions_Conference_Presentation: Presentation for the New Directions in Optical/Near-IR Spectrographs and Wide-field Imagers conference at Princeton, August 2018
+- 4.4 MondayMorningJanuary282019.pdf: Presentation for astronomical data group at Princeton, January 28 2019
+- 4.5 LAM_May072019.pdf: Presentation at Laboratoire d'Astrophysique de Marseille, May 07 2019

 6. Zernike.ipynb: (soon deprecated) complete script from May 2018 which can fit the data